-At Point B, which is located in the Qilian terrane just north of Tibet, the isotropic model also does not fit the data (Fig. 5d-f), thus crustal anisotropy is also required outside of Tibet.
-However, the data can be fit with either model in which we allow the dip angle to change in the middle crust or constrain it to be constant throughout the crust.
-The reason for this is seen in Figure 11c, which shows that the dip angle is essentially indistinguishable between the upper and lower crust at this location (\sim 40°).
-Figure 11d shows that γ is approximately constant with depth, averaging about 4% across the crust at this location.
+At Point B, which is located in the Qilian terrane just north of Tibet, the isotropic model also does not fit the data (Figs 5d-f), thus crustal anisotropy is also required outside of Tibet.
+However, the data can be fit either with a model in which we allow the dip angle to change in the middle crust or a model where we constrain the dip angle to be constant throughout the crust.
+The reason for this is seen in Fig. 11(c), which shows that the dip angle is essentially indistinguishable between the upper and lower crust at this location (~40°).
+Fig. 11(d) shows that γ is approximately constant with depth, averaging about 4 per cent across the crust at this location.